How to measure and convert butter

 The way butter is measured varies between countries.
-It’s often measured by volume in Canadian recipes, by sticks in the United States, and by weight in European and British recipes.
+Butter is often measured by volume in Canadian recipes, by sticks in the United States, and by weight in European and British recipes.

-Plan ahead and pre-mark the measurements: When you first open a new brick of butter, gently score the top into ¼-cup measurements (there will be 8 on a new brick) so you can see the remaining marks even after cutting off portions of butter as you use it.
+Knowing you will eventually remove all the wrapping on the butter, another trick is to pre-mark the measurement lines.
+When you first open a new brick of butter, gently score the top into ¼-cup measurements (there will be 8 on a new brick) so you can see the remaining marks even after cutting off portions of butter as you use it.

 When butter is soft, use a firm rubber spatula to push butter into a dry, nesting-style measuring cup or measuring spoon, being sure to expel any air, then level off the top with the flat side of a knife or spatula.